 WORDS BY STEPHEN YU

-The world of streetwear and sneakers owe a hell of a lot to the sport of basketball.
+The world of streetwear and trainers owe a hell of a lot to the sport of basketball.
 Just as essential to streetwear culture as brands like Stussy, or pieces like Dickies work pants, are some of the most iconic basketball sneakers of all time.
 It’s scary to think that in a parallel universe where Michael Jordan chooses to become a baseball player, the world of sneakers might be ruled by Skechers or even worse – Allbirds.
 Let’s be grateful we don’t live in a world without Jordans.

-But, aside from being counter-cultural icons and blank canvases for your favorite brand’s sneaker collabs, it’s hard to imagine but many of the best basketball shoes of all time were once the most cutting-edge in footwear technology.
+But, aside from being counter-cultural icons and blank canvases for your favourite brand’s sneaker collabs, it’s hard to imagine but many of the best basketball shoes of all time were once the most cutting-edge in footwear technology.
 While the Converse All-Star seems to pale in comparison to the latest Nike LeBron’s, and a rubber shelltoe seems insignificant next to adidas Boost technology, this just shows how far sneaker design has come.

 With the basketball’s undeniable influence as the Formula One of sneaker aesthetic and performance innovation, it felt only right to trace the evolution of the sport’s footwear from its earliest incarnation to its more modern day counterparts.
 Along the way, you’ll learn some secrets about some old friends, as well as get introduced to new ones.
 Joining us to drop some real basketball and sneaker knowledge on our uneducated selves is Zack Schlemmer, Senior Editor at sneaker retailer Stadium Goods.
 So if you’re looking into buying basketball shoes, why not grab a pair from our list of the most influential basketball shoes of all time.

 Converse Chuck Taylor All Star

 OG colourway: Brown/Black